mkutz/screenplay-workshop-parabank/README.md

 First I will create a new package `screenplay` next to the existing `pageobject` package, so we can develop our screenplays in parallel and compare the code.

+// Create screenplay package

 As you can see, all existing tests extend [BaseTest] which does the basic common setup, so let's create a [BaseScreenplay] first to do the same.

+// Create (empty) BaseScreenplay class

 OK, so instead of the [HomePage], we will use an [Actor] instance to interact with the application.
 So let's create that class.

+// Create Actor class

 Just like in the [BaseTest], we want to make sure our WebDriver is set up before, and teared down after all tests have been executed, so we can copy these to methods over.

+// Copy setUpWebDriver method

 We also like delete all cookies and have the driver set the main page before each test, so we can copy the `reset` method as well.

+// Copy reset method

 Instead of the [HomePage], let's create a new class [Actor] and create an instance as a field of our [BaseScreenplay].
 As the name of the field, we should use the __role__ the actor will play.
 In our case that role will be a simple user, so let's name the field `user`.

+// Replace HomePage field with Actor
+// Let Idea create Actor class

 For logging purposes, let's give the actor a name and override the `toString` method to return it.

+// Create `name` field
+// Override `toString` with return name

+We could now simply give the WebDriver to the Actor and start adding methods, like login, register or even transfer founds to the [Actor] class.
+This would be pretty straight forward.
+Our tests would gain some readability.
+We could put knowledge and state into fields of our actor instance.

+However, we would end up with a class potentially even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!

+To avoid that, the screenplay pattern breaks everything down into generic interfaces for the [Actor] to work with.

+The first of these interfaces is the [Ability].
-In order to be able to interact with our application, the [Actor] need abilities, so let's create a Set of abilities as a field of our [Actor].
-[Ability] should be an interface to allow creating different abilities for the actor.
+The [Actor] uses abilities, to interact with the application.
+So let's create a Set of abilities as a field of our [Actor].

+// Create the `abilities` field
+// Let Idea create the `Ability` interface

 To add abilities to the [Actor], we  create a method `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.

+// Create builder method `can`

 To access abilities, we create a method `getAbiliy` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
 So let's create that.

+// Implement `getAbility`
+// Let Idea Create `MissingAbilityException` and implement it

 Let's implement that interface and create the [BrowseTheWeb] ability, which simply wraps a WebDriver instance and provides a getter for it.

+// Create `BrowseTheWeb` ability with `webDriver` field and getter

 Since we are storing abilities in a HashSet, we should also override `equals` and `hashCode` and for logging purposes, we also override `toString`.
 So let's rely on our IDE to generate those.

+// Let Idea create `equals`, `hashCode` and `toString`

 Now let's instantiate the [BrowseTheWeb] in our [BaseScreenplay] and add it to the [Actor]'s abilities using the `can` method.

+// In `BaseScreenplay`, add a `can` to the `user` instance and give it a `BrowseTheWeb` instance

 Reading the setup line now is still a bit strange due to the `new` keyword.
 We can get rid of that by using a static method to initialize [BrowseTheWeb].
 Let's call it `browseTheWebWith`, to make the line almost plain English.

+// Add the static initializer for `BrowseTheWeb`, use it

+We now have the basic setup for a screenplay.
+In the next part we'll transform our first test to the new structure.

+#### Questions

+- Why don't we just give the WebDriver to the Actor and implement tasks using methods?
+  -[ ] Because that's not possible
+  -[ ] The actor class would then contain all the use cases of the application and become really huge -[ ] There's no reason

+### Part 3: Performing Tasks

-OK, so now we are setup to create a [LoginScreenplay].
+OK, so now we are setup to create our first screenplay: the [LoginScreenplay].
 In order to do that, we need the [Actor] to be able to perform __tasks__, in this case a login.
 So let's create another method `perform` in our [Actor] class which takes an instance of the [Task] interface.

+// Add `perform` method, taking a `Task` instance
+// Let Idea create the `Task` interface

 A [Task] can be performed by an [Actor], so we will declare a method `performAs`, which takes an [Actor] instance.

+// Add `performAs` method to the interface, taking an `Actor` instance

-Next we will implement the [Login].
+Next we will implement the [Login] task.
 Obviously a login requires a username and a password, so we add those as fields and implement the `performAs` method.

+// Implement `Task` as `Login` with `performAs` additionally taking username and password

 As the login will happen using a WebDriver, we first need to use the [Actor]'s `getAbility` method to get the [BrowseTheWeb] ability and use its WebDriver instance.
 This may appear complicated, but allows us to combine different [Ability] instances to perform complex tasks.

+// Call `getAbility` from `performAs`, to assign the WebDriver to a local variable.

 The actual login code can be copied from the [HomePage] class' `login` method.
 We only need to inline the locators.

+// Copy `login` code form `HomePage`

-OK, let's execute the test to see if our task is performed as expected.
+OK, let's execute the test to see if our task performs as expected.

+// Execute the LoginScreenplay

 As you can see the browser opens, and the login is happening just like in [LoginTest].